Posted in Mental Health Tips, Study Tips & Techniques

 4. Go to the Customer Service Center for documentary stamp (Ground Flr., Annex Bldg.)

-5. Submit duly accomplish application form to the Application Division.
+5. Submit duly accomplished application form to the Application Division.

 • MEDICAL TECHNICIAN/LAB TECH E-OATH/APPLICATION INSTRUCTIONS (Note: This is according to a previous student who applied for MLT license.
 For more updated info, please call PRC.)